sebhalldesigns/GSPCore-C/docs/general/Devlog.md

 'Callback' interfaces are optional triggers for state-modifying events.

 For now, will focus on Manager interfaces and a compile-time constant app structure (i.e app is implemented before running main loop, not requiring a callback).

+## 21/06/2024

+Working on macOS today.
+Getting existing features implemented with new structure.

+Also started creation of the GResourceManager set of classes.